How to Apply

 The complete application package may be sent as a PDF attachment to email@example.com.
-Alternatively, a hardcopy of the completed application package may be posted or delivered to:

 Generally research degree programmes have commencement dates in September and January of each academic year.
 Some programmes commence in September only, and so you should check this specifically with the Research & Graduate School.

 To meet commencement requirements, you must submit your application before the end of July or the end of November, as appropriate.
 It is highly advisable to apply well in advance of the deadlines, as places on most programmes are offered on a first come, first served basis.
 Commonly, most applications are submitted in the April-June period for the subsequent academic year.

 The MIC Postgraduate Research Subcommittee (PRSC), which is a sub-committee of the Research Committee, makes final decisions on applications to all research degree programmes.
 New applications are considered at regular meetings of the PRSC.
 Normally you will be contacted within six weeks in relation to the outcome of your application.

 All programmes have individual requirements for entry; see Taught Programme listing here.